-Yes, I learned how to memorize 5 textbooks worth of material during finals and juggle projects and essays and internships.
+Yes, I learned how to memorize five textbooks worth of material during finals and how to juggle projects, essays, and internships.
 But how to manage my time and responsibilities in the real world of therapy?
 I was completely on my own.

-She’s put together 19 Steps that Adult Home Health therapists can take to be more productive.
+That’s why we put together the 19 Steps that Adult Home Health therapists can take to be more productive.
 If you implement these steps, you can save HOURS every week, no joke.

 Agencies differ in their productivity standards and how standards are measured.
 Some agencies simply recommend treating a certain number of people per day.
 Others encourage therapists to earn a certain number of points per day.